Published March 25, 2021. Updated August 24, 2023.

 Stuff that's left behind from a prior resident doesn't keep you from finding your next Seattle renter and launching a new tenancy agreement!
 Even if moving or storing the left-behind items is still in progress, investors can start the make-ready process and market the vacant rental with a property listing.

 There's no need to deal with an extended vacancy when a renter bails on your property or leaves abandoned personal property in the rental.
 A property manager can help you deal with the former resident and their stuff while getting your property rental-ready for a new high-quality renter.

 Choosing better-quality renters can help Seattle investors avoid situations where residents leave belongings behind after leaving the property.
 Quality renters understand the lease agreement and value your property (and their own stuff)!
 They are less likely to break a lease or leave things in your rental when it's time to move out at the end of a lease term.

 A thorough screening process helps investors enjoy better renters.
 Our Seattle property management team can review the history of potential renters and find out if they have a pattern of leaving stuff behind or breaking leases without notice.

-Let a Property Manager Handle What's Left Behind
+Let a Seattle Property Management Company Handle What's Left Behind

-Depending on the situation and the items left behind, investors benefit from expert help.
-You might be able to sell some abandoned property, but make sure you consult a lawyer and involve a professional Seattle property management company before taking action.
+Depending on the situation and the items left behind, real estate investors will benefit from expert help.
+You might be able to sell some abandoned personal items, but consult a lawyer and involve a professional Seattle property management company before taking action.